jasper07/saptech15/README.md

 [![Build Status](https://api.travis-ci.org/jasper07/saptech15.svg?style=flat)](https://travis-ci.org/jasper07/saptech15)
 # SAPTech15 - Supercharge Your UI5 Developments By Adding Some Grunt

-The objective of the presentation - highlight to do SAPUI5 properly you have to go beyond the tutorials and set up tasks and process to manage team, build etc
+**The objective of the presentation**
+Highlight to do SAPUI5 properly you have to go beyond the tutorials and set up tasks and process to manage team, build and deploy etc.

+**The target audience**
-The target audience is - Arch/Dev/Mangers thinking about doing SAPUI5
+Architects, Developers and Mangers thinking about or doing SAPUI5 developments.

+**The problem**
-The problem - limited experience, limited time to learn
+New paradigm, limited experience, limited time to learn

+**the solution**
-the solution - a workflow for you UI5 development with Gruntjs, covering develop, analyse, test, build and deploy
+a workflow for you UI5 development with Gruntjs, covering develop, analyse, test, build and deploy

-Presentation slides
+**Presentation slides**

 http://jasper07.secondphase.com.au/presentation-saptech15/